Raleigh's Dedication to Safe Drinking Water

 City of Raleigh also uses industry best practices in our water treatment processes to control leaching of lead and copper from water service lines and plumbing systems, including the addition of corrosion inhibitor products and optimization of pH in the drinking water.
 The City has developed and implemented a robust Asset Management Program to replace the City’s aging underground infrastructure within the service area, including the replacement of galvanized iron service lines.

 While the City of Raleigh goes to great lengths to minimize and control lead exposure, the primary source of lead exposure in drinking water is associated with household plumbing with lead soldered copper pipes.
 Lead solder was banned for use in plumbing systems by the Environmental Protection Agency in 1986.

 who are uncertain about the materials in their plumbing system are encouraged

 to verify the date of home construction or contact a licensed plumber to make

-Read more about Lead in Household Plumbing and how you can request a FREE Water Sample Kit.
+Read more about Lead in Household Plumbing.